 - Schedule regular coaching sessions during which developmental progress is evaluated.

 Of course, these steps only serve as guidance.
-You can learn more about competency-based performance management on our website’s dedicated area, where you will find valuable articles and downloadable PDFs, or by contacting us for a private consultation.
+You can learn more about competency-based performance management on our website’s Resources & Support page, where you will find valuable articles and downloadable PDFs, or by contacting us for a private consultation.

 If you are ready to start developing a competency-based system, we invite you to read more about our onsite workshops and consultancy support for building and implementing competency models for a variety of applications in your organization.